passy/tweetdock/README.md

 > Toying around with [Flight](http://twitter.github.io/flight/) to build
 > something similar to [TweetDeck](http://tweetdeck.com/).

-Since i'm too lazy to build my own backend at the moment, this builds on top of supertweet.net and you need to create an account there and capture the Authentication header, which you need to put into the `config.js` file.
+Since I'm too lazy to build my own backend at the moment, this builds on top of supertweet.net and you need to create an account there.
+After that, you need to add your username and password to `app/js/config.js`.
 If this doesn't scare you off, you can set it up with:

 ```bash
 npm install & bower install